 Doing a show or two a year is enough for some groups, while others like to maintain a continual presence to increase visibility and develop audiences.
 Examples of additional activities include teaching classes, hosting staged readings, and engaging in various forms of community outreach.

 Nothing takes more time than repeatedly writing out addresses on postcards.
 There are lots of good database programs out there that allow you to print labels in a matter of minutes.
-It is advisable to keep a separate database for general mailings and another for press contacts.
+They can also help create and maintain separate lists, such as season ticket holders, donors, general mailings and press contacts.

 Put your first production date far enough into the future that you have time to lay some groundwork, You won't do your best planning under the deadline of an approaching opening night.

-13. Join AACT.
 Membership in the American Association of Community Theatre links you with companies all over the United States and beyond.
-You'll get the benefits of networking with thousands of other theatre people, and more than 1500 different companies of all sizes, in all kinds of communities.
-You'll also have access to the members-only pages of this website, including proven ideas for fundraising, choosing a season, publicity and marketing, and much more.
-(See menu at top of this page for membership information)
+You'll get the benefits of networking with thousands of other theatre people, and theatre companies of all sizes, in all kinds of communities.
+You'll also have access to the members-only pages of this website, including proven ideas for fundraising, choosing a season, publicity and marketing, online member roundtables, discounts, and much more.
+Click here for more on the benefits of AACT membership.